50 Shades of Shut The Hell Up

-The Jeeboners are boycotting the book and the upcoming film for an entirely different reason:
+But, the Jeeboners are boycotting the book and the upcoming film for an entirely different reason:

 Consent is not enough.
 It is not enough to justify BDSM or any other exploitative sexual practice.
 Consent is too flimsy a foundation for Ana Steele to justify the destructive things that are done to her by Christian Grey in “Fifty Shades of Grey.”
 For this reason I consider “Fifty Shades” to be grossly sexually destructive – especially of women – and I am boycotting the film.

 Now here’s something new.
 A Jeeby fanboy who is poking around in other people’s sex lives – in this case a fictional character – to make sure they’re doing the sexy times right.
 Of course, I jest.
 This is nothing new.
 This is all the christicles do.
 This is the very foundation of the church.
 Scrutinizing how we bump uglies.
-It’s simply all they talk and think about, and I’m beginning to wonder how healthy it is, to be so, so, so obsessed with other people’s sex lives that you’ve taken it a step further and begun to obsess over the sex lives of people who don’t even exist…
+It’s simply all they talk and think about, and I’m beginning to wonder how healthy it is to be so, so, so obsessed with other people’s sex lives that you’ve taken it a step further and begun to obsess over the sex lives of people who don’t even exist…